DASISH/TERESAH/documentation/user_manual/teresah_manual.md

 :   -

 Facette
 :   A *facette* is a category that is used to sort different tools.
-    Facets include (for example) the developer of the tool, or the platform it runs on.
+Facettes include (for example) the developer of the tool, or the platform it runs on.

 Tool
 :   In TERESAH, a *tool* refers to a specific piece of software (and its